OSCELOT/UoY-DSK-Tool/README.md

 The University of York Data Source Key building block which allows system administrators to alter user, course and enrolment DSK, row status and availability via the GUI.

 ## Version 2.5.1
-This release has resolved the following issue on SaaS (3600.x) with OpenJDK.
+This release has resolved the following issue on SaaS (3600.x).
 The xml-apis-1.0.b2.jar has been excluded in this version.

 ```
 java.lang.SecurityException: Sealing violation loading javax.xml.parsers.FactoryConfigurationError :